ThreatResponse/margaritashotgun/docs/user_guide.rst

 **************************

 Margarita Shotgun can be driven by another program when included as a python module.
-The configuration object passed to the margaritashotgun client must have the exact structure of the configuration file outlined below.
+The configuration object passed to the margaritashotgun client must have the exact structure of the configuration file outlined above.

 Example
 -------